“Do not take revenge nor bear a grudge against the children of your people” (Lev. 19:18)

 I will relate one incident out of a thousand that I know about our great master.

-Rabbi Zusha Brandwine owned a printing press in Jerusalem.
-It once happened that he was absent from the press for several days.
-When he arrived, he found a stack of notices which had been printed on his machines.
-He examined one and saw that it was replete with curses and insults against the holy one of God, our master the gaon Rabbi Abraham Isaac Kook, may his memory be for a blessing.
+It once happened that Rabbi Zusha Brandwine, owner of a printing press in Jerusalem, was away from his press for several days.
+When he returned, he found a stack of notices that had been printed on his machines.
+He examined one and saw that it was replete with curses and insults directed at the holy servant of God, our master Rabbi Abraham Isaac Kook.

-Horrified, he cried out in anger, “Who did this despicable act, printing such a slanderous work?
+Horrified, he cried out in anger, “Who committed this despicable act?
+Who printed such slanderous notices?
 Quickly, remove all of the copies and destroy them.
-To the last letter!”
+Every last letter!”

-The leader of the typesetters turned to him.
+The head typesetter approached him.
 “Rabbi Zusha, don’t be angry.
-Your friend (so-and-so) came here and gave us this notice to print.
-He paid full payment on condition that we print it today.
-We shook hands on the deal, agreeing to print it today, so we can’t go back on our word.
-And we will not renege.”
+Your friend came here and gave us this notice to print.
+He paid in full on condition that we print it today.
+We shook hands on the deal, agreeing to print it today, so we cannot backtrack on our word.
+We will not go back on our promise.”

-Deeply pained, Reb Zusha stood up, not knowing what he should do.
+Deeply pained, Reb Zusha stood up, not knowing what to do.
 The client was a childhood friend.
-And the printers were business partners, in profits as well as losses.
-Yet our master Rav Kook was the person he respected most in the entire world!
-And now his own printing press was publishing such slanderous notices....
+And the printers were business partners, sharing in profits as well as losses.
+Yet our master Rav Kook was the person he respected most in the entire world.
+And now his own printing press was publishing such slanderous notices!

-Thinking the matter over, he decided to ask Rav Kook’s advice.
-So he went to the rabbi and related the entire incident to him.
+Thinking the matter over, he decided to seek Rav Kook’s counsel.
+He went to the rabbi and recounted the entire incident.

 “Your printing press is not the only one in Jerusalem,” Rav Kook responded.
 “If you destroy the slanderous notices, their authors will find another press to print them.
-So you will suffer a financial loss, and the notes will be printed anyway.
-Return to your shop and hand over the defamatory notes to their author.
-He will do what is right in his eyes — may the merciful God forgive him.”
+Then you will incur a financial loss, and the materials will be printed anyway.
+Return to your shop and deliver the defamatory notes to their author.
+He will do what he believes is right, may the merciful God forgive him.”

-Can there be found such a man, bearing God’s spirit, who sees his enemies embittering his life, yet he sits still and remains silent?
+Can there be found such a person, bearing God’s spirit, who sees his enemies embittering his life, yet chooses to sit still and remain silent?

 (Mei-atzmi el Atzmi, pp. 200-201)

-A number of Rav Kook’s letters from the early 1920’s — written after publication of Orot and the controversy which arose concerning certain passages in the book — reveal his feelings about personal attacks against him by fringe elements in Jerusalem at the time.
+Several of Rav Kook’s letters from the early 1920s, written after the publication of Orot and the ensuing controversy surrounding certain passages in the book, reveal the rabbi’s feelings about the personal attacks launched against him by fringe elements in Jerusalem at the time.

 In a letter to his parents, Rav Kook wrote:

-“I ask that you, dear parents, be not disturbed by these matters.
+“I implore you, dear parents, do not be troubled by these matters.
 It is an obligation of God’s holy service — a service whose signature is truth — that we should not be afraid of those who argue and insult.
 I myself do not resent them at all.
-And certainly not the simple-hearted (temimim) among them.
+And certainly not the sincere and simple-hearted among them.
 On the contrary, I sympathize with their pain.
-Nonetheless, I see that I must clarify these topics, so that they will bring benefit and honor to God’s people, as well as fortify the Torah for future times.”
+Nonetheless, I see that I must clarify these topics so that they will bring benefit and honor to God’s people, as well as fortify the Torah for future times.”
 (Igrot HaRe’iyah vol. IV, letter 1049)

-“Regarding the libelous letters which some have published against me — it is unnecessary to pay them any notice.
-Even at the time, the episode was insignificant.
-Certainly now, no one pays attention to the actions of a few individuals, far removed from the world and life, in the deep darkness.
-I myself hold no grudge against them.
+“As for the slanderous letters that some people published against me, it is unnecessary to pay them any notice.
+Even at the time, the incident held little significance.
+Certainly now, no one pays attention to the actions of a few individuals, distant from worldly affairs and life, in the deep darkness.
+I myself bear no ill will toward them.
 On the contrary, I help their needy when they require assistance.
-For some of them are simple-hearted Jews who believe that even the slightest encouragement of nationalism [Zionism] must be repudiated.
-What can be done with such people, who recoil when they hear words of praise for our national revival?” (ibid., letter 1118)
+Some of them are simple-hearted Jews who believe that even the slightest encouragement of nationalism [Zionism] must be repudiated.
+What can be done with such people, who instinctively recoil when they hear words of praise for our national revival?” (ibid., letter 1118)